microsoft/pxt-adafruit/docs/lessons/variables.md

 ## What is a variable?

-Variables are things that are remembered by the BBC micro:bit.
+Variables are things that are remembered by the @boardname@.
 Variables can take a few formats and can have functions applied to them.
 For example, we could create a string, which is text.
 Or we could create a calculator that stores whichever number the user inputs as an integer, or whole number.

 We can modify variables but they must first be defined.
 Open the ‘Variables’ drawer to the left of your code.